yongpinglooi/packer-ami-action/README.md

 * `packer-directory` - The working directory for packer to execute in.
 Must contain the packer templates.
 Defaults to ./
 * `packer-version` - The packer version.
 Defaults to 1.7
 * `var-file` - The var file that provides build specific values.
+Defaults to none.

 ## Outputs